 - Introduce children to basic story structure such as problem and solution, cause and effect

 - Are easily integrated into already existing themes

-- Be FUN and engaging for young children
+- Can be FUN and engaging for young children

 For specific activities for each nursery rhyme see the list below: